 Our grand design

 Architectural naysayers might say this is an impossible wonder to build.
 But it will be more like a giant Lego set that we assemble onsite with modular techniques, modelled for usage in advance using our digital twin technology.
 Everything will be prefabricated, standardized and come fully-formed so that it essentially just locks together.
 For instance, walls will arrive with plugs, skirting and skimmed.
 Construction is the second most dangerous industry there is, after forestry, so it makes sense on a number of levels to build offsite in nearby factories and then plug and play here.
-We don’t want a single fatality on this project despite the fact that an army of 500,000 people will be working on it.

 Our city will be built using intelligent design and fully data-driven – again thanks to the digital twin algorithm – so that we don’t have to retrofit solutions afterwards.
 Sadly, that is currently what happens in every other global city.
 To give a practical example, parks will be designed so that people are not forced to walk across the grass to take the quickest route to their destination.